 Go to Line: Goes to the specified line number and highlights the line in the editing window for the selected function or procedure.
+(To display line numbers, enable Show Line Numbers under the Code Editor: Line Gutter preferences.)

 Go to Last Edit: Goes to the last line that was edited in the editing window for a function or procedure.